howieliang/CHI-Meets-IoT-EWSN-21/README.md

 ### Epidermal Sensing of Muscle Compensation
 - Pei-Shin Hwang, Yi-Ting Wu, Polly Huang

+## 3:35-4:00 Posters & B.Y.O.Coffee Break (25 min)

+## 4:05-4:50 Session 2: CHI (45 min)
+### Field Lab: An Intelligent Ecosystem for Longitudinal Design Research
+- Peter Lovei, Eva Deckers, Mathias Funk, Stephan Wensveen

+### External Communication for Automated Vehicles (AV): Designing for AV-Pedestrian Interactions
+- Debargha Dey, Bastian Pfleging, Marieke Martens, Jacques Terken

+### Cooperation and Competition in the IoT Sandbox
+- Joep Frens, Mathias Funk

+## 4:45-4:50 B.Y.O.Coffee Break (5 min)
+## 4:50-5:00 Closing, Best Talk Award, and Outlook  (10 min)

+## Welcome to *CHIIoT 1*: 1st Workshop on Computer Human Interaction in IoT Applications

+The *CHIIoT* workshop series bring together researchers and practitioners from HCI design, computer science, and electrical engineering working on new challenges in industry and academia.
+The workshop will provide a platform for participants to review and discuss challenges and opportunities in the intersection of computer-human interaction and the internet of things, focusing on human-centered applications using emerging connectivity and sensing technologies.
+We aim to jointly develop a design space and identify opportunities for future research.
+The first workshop (CHIIoT 1) will be co-located with **[EWSN 2021](https://ewsn2021.ewi.tudelft.nl/)**: The 18th International Conference on Embedded Wireless Systems and Networks.

+## Goal of *CHIIoT* workshop series
+We will discuss the challenges and opportunities associated with emerging IoT technologies in human-centered applications.
+It will bring together an international and cross-disciplinary group of researchers from academia and industry to collaborate and explore the topic.
+We aim at building a community in which CHI and IoT researchers can exchange views and begin fruitful collaboration.

+---

 ## Call for Participation
 We invite position papers for the **1st Workshop on Computer Human Interaction in IoT Applications (CHIIoT 1)**.
 This half-day workshop will offer a cross-disciplinary forum of discussion and knowledge exchange for researchers in the both fields.
 This workshop looking at the intersection of IoT and CHI, where IoT platforms focusing on human-centered applications and CHI studies using IoT solutions to build interactive environments.